cloudquery/setup-cloudquery/README.md

 - We only support Linux or MacOS runners.
 Contributions welcomed to add Windows support 🪟
 - CloudQuery source and destination configuration files.
 See [CloudQuery docs](https://www.cloudquery.io/docs/quickstart) for more information.

-> Visit [our getting started guide](https://docs.cloudquery.io/docs/getting-started/getting-started-with-aws/) to learn how to generate a configuration file.

 ## Setup

 Example usage: